f1337/f1337.github.io/tradecraft/dependency-mapping.md

 # Project Dependency Mapping

 This is a stub, re-capping a process I recently used to map a complex process at the VA.
 I borrowed this tool from Michael Keeling, when we worked together at LendingHome.
-It's similar to the Event Storming Eric Evans It complete, but there is enough here to prompt questions.
+It's similar to the [Event Storming](https://en.wikipedia.org/wiki/Event_storming) method, from DDD.
+This write-up complete, but there is enough here to prompt questions.
 Enjoy, and as always, YMMV!

 ## Process